-- Due to being a large-scale IT project with participants from multiple vendors, sharing timely progress reports and information among relevant parties required many manhours of labor. - An increase in administrative man-hours for understanding the project status/handling corrections (insufficient management man-hours) - With the Covid-19 situation, making progress visible (visibility), defect status, linking information across the system and considering implementation methods all took time. - We lacked a mechanism for managing/operating test scenarios with the SAP system and peripheral systems connected and then sharing test results across systems.
+- Due to being a large-scale IT project with participants from multiple vendors, sharing progress reports and information among all relevant parties without delays required man-hours and labor. - -An increase in administrative man-hours for understanding the project status/handling corrections (insufficient management man-hours) - -With the Covid-19 situation, making progress visible (visibility), defect status, linking information across the system and considering implementation methods all took time. - We lacked a mechanism for managing/operating test scenarios with the SAP system and peripheral systems connected and then sharing test results across systems.